MooMooHorse/Math_Modelling/README.md

 * `PorblemList` folder contains problems in past contest that are **categorized by types of strategies**.

-* `Problems To Solve.md` contains ongoing problems which need to be solved.
+* `Meeting.md` contains ongoing problems which need to be solved.

 * `What kinds of materials will we produce.md` contains materials to produce.